practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Ada/README.md

 $ alr build
 # fix the code in files ~.adb + ~.ads, so that no errors and warnings are left
 $ alr build -- release  # try to build the executable in release mode
-$ alr run  # make a program test run
+$ alr run  # do a program test run
-$ alr exec gnatprove -- --mode=prove  # the is the center piece of the workflow: it's really -- --mode=prove
+$ alr exec gnatprove -- --mode=prove  # this is the center piece of the workflow; it's really: -- --mode=prove
 # fix potential code deficits
 $ alr build -- release  # build again
-$ alr run  # make a final test run
+$ alr run  # do a final test run
 $
 ```